orfox32/Auto-Accept/README.md

 * **Lightweight:** The tool is designed to be lightweight and have minimal impact on system resources.
 * **Easy to Use:** Simple setup and usage instructions provided.

+## Future Ideas

+* **Auto Ban and Auto Pick:** Implement functionality to automatically ban and pick champions during the ban and pick phases of the game.
+This feature would streamline the champion selection process, ensuring that players get their desired champions without manual input.
+* **Auto Runes and Spells** Integrate automated rune and Spells selection based on predefined configurations or adaptive algorithms.
+This feature would optimize player setups for their selected champions and playstyles, enhancing in-game performance.
+* **User Interface (UI) Development:** Create a user-friendly interface to provide players with more control over the program's settings and to display relevant information such as match details, acceptance status, champion selections, and rune setups.
+The UI would enhance the overall user.

 ## Usage

 1. **Download the Tool:** Clone or download the repository to your local machine.